how to publish

 step 5: share your hard work

-We encourage students to share their article with friends, family, coworkers, and employers.
+We encourage students to share their articles with friends, family, coworkers, and employers.
 We are so proud of our student authors, we'll definitely feature a few on our website and social media.